maxxiimo/coding-design/chp2-visual-design-for-the-nondesigner.md

 - [We Love Icon Fonts][Love]
 - [Getting Font-Face to work with the Asset Pipeline][Pipeline]
 - [Testing @font-face Support on Mobile and Tablet][Icon Font Support]
+- [20 Gorgeous Free Icon Fonts to Use in Your Designs][Gorgeous Icons]

 ### Creating Your Own Set